zabbix/zabbix/templates/app/kubernetes_http/kubernetes_nodes_http/README.md

 **Note**, If you have a large cluster, it is highly recommended to set a filter for discoverable pods.

+You can use the `{$KUBE.NODE.FILTER.LABELS}`, `{$KUBE.POD.FILTER.LABELS}`, `{$KUBE.NODE.FILTER.ANNOTATIONS}` and `{$KUBE.POD.FILTER.ANNOTATIONS}` macros for advanced filtering of nodes and pods by labels and annotations.

+Notes about labels and annotations filters:

-You can use `{$KUBE.NODE.FILTER.LABELS}`, `{$KUBE.POD.FILTER.LABELS}`, `{$KUBE.NODE.FILTER.ANNOTATIONS}` and `{$KUBE.POD.FILTER.ANNOTATIONS}` macros for advanced filtering nodes and pods by labels and annotations.
-Macro values are specified separated by commas and must have the key/value form with support for regular expressions in the value.
+- Macro values should be specified separated by commas and must have the key/value form with support for regular expressions in the value (`key1: value, key2: regexp`).
+- ECMAScript syntax is used for regular expressions.
+- Filters are applied if such a label key exists for the entity that is being filtered (it means that if you specify a key in a filter, entities which do not have this key will not be affected by the filter and will still be discovered, and only entities containing that key will be filtered by the value).
+- You can also use the exclamation point symbol (`!`) to invert the filter (`!key: value`).

 For example: `kubernetes.io/hostname: kubernetes-node[5-25], !node-role.kubernetes.io/ingress: .*`.
 As a result, the nodes 5-25 without the "ingress" role will be discovered.

-See documentation for details:
+See the Kubernetes documentation for details about labels and annotations:

 - <https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/>
 - <https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/>